 You may have special COBRA rights during the COVID-19 pandemic.

 In certain circumstances, individuals’ rights to continued coverage under COBRA may be expanded during the COVID-19 pandemic.
-For example, individuals experiencing a COBRA qualifying event may have a longer timeframe to elect COBRA coverage.
-And in very limited circumstances, individuals may be entitled to subsidized COBRA coverage.
+For example, individuals experiencing a COBRA qualifying event may have a longer timeframe to elect and pay for COBRA coverage.
 If you have experienced a COBRA qualifying event, the event should be reported to the Plan by you or your employer and you’ll receive important information from us about your rights.
 If you have further questions, please contact our Customer Care Center.

 Have you separated from service with your employer?

 If you are no longer working for the employer that established your HRA account, be sure to tell us!
 Reporting your separation date is important.
 If you have an in-service plan, reporting your separation date will help protect your account from Medicare coordination.
 And if you have a post-separation plan, reporting your separation date may help to initiate your claims eligibility.
 To report your separation date, contact the Customer Care Center.